Ucnt/aws-s3-webpage-searcher/README.md

 }

 ## Notes
 - Edit the module/testupload.txt file to be personalized.
 It has my info in it for now :)
+- This is tested on Ubuntu and Python 3.6.5